 Over the course of the last 10 years, I’ve constantly come back to the subject of leadership as I really believe a company cannot be great without it.
 And the quotation above gives rise to a fundamental question about running a business; are you working ON the business or IN the business?

 Now I know that in the beginning, this may be very hard.
-But you CAN find the time and space to have vision, to decide strategy and to gradually move towards completion of that strategy, (to then design another one!)
-OK, Rome wasn’t built in a day, and of ocourse small companies who are strapped for cash do take time to consolidate and grow.
+But you CAN find the time and space to have a vision, to decide strategy and to gradually move towards completion of that strategy, (to then design another one!)
+OK, Rome wasn’t built in a day, and of course small companies who are strapped for cash do take time to consolidate and grow.

 But what contributes to that growth?
 What do employees truly value in a leader?